NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Feats/Scion of Domora Dedication.md

 * * *
 You gain a spirit guide ally.
 Your familiar takes on the form of a spirit guide specific familiar.

-**Special** You can take Scion of Domora Dedication even if you have the [[Feats/Familiar Master Dedication|Familiar Master Dedication]] and have not taken two other [[Compendium.pf2e.journals.JournalEntry.vx5FGEG34AxI2dow.JournalEntryPage.yaR8E2drX6pFUFCK|Familiar Master]] feats.
+**Special** You can take Scion of Domora Dedication even if you have the [[Familiar Master Dedication|Familiar Master Dedication]] and have not taken two other [[Compendium.pf2e.journals.JournalEntry.vx5FGEG34AxI2dow.JournalEntryPage.yaR8E2drX6pFUFCK|Familiar Master]] feats.
 You can't select another dedication feat until you have gained at least two other feats from the scion of Domora or familiar master archetypes.

 *Source: Pathfinder #188: They Watched the Stars* *OGL*